top of page

 Biography of Johannes Gutenberg.

-19. Who did his daughters seduce while he was drunk?
+19. Whom did his daughters seduce while he was drunk?

 a.
-Phillip, who was on a mission with Paul in Caesarea, received a visit from his virgin daughters, who seduced him.
+Phillip, while he was on a mission with Paul in Caesarea, received a visit from his virgin daughters, who seduced him because they wanted a brother to continue the family lineage.

 b.
 Lot: His two daughters seduced him during his exile in a cave, following the death of his wife in Sodom.